envato/aws-s3-sync-buildkite-plugin/README.md

 Files that exist in the destination but not in the source are deleted during sync.

+### `follow-symlinks`

+Defaults to `true`

+Symbolic links are followed only when uploading to S3 from the local filesystem.

 ## Development

 To run the tests: